-This is a One Day Seminar and equips staff to use the Rapid Impact Assessment Checklist approach to carry out Equality and Diversity Impact Assessments.
-Training Seminars are held twice per year.
-NHS Grampian currently has a total of 66 managers, staff and trade union officials trained.
+This is a One Day Seminar and equips staff to use the Rapid Impact Assessment Checklist approach to Equality and Diversity Impact Assessment.
+Seminars are held twice per year and NHS Grampian has 66 managers, staff and trade union officials trained.
 Refresher training is also provided.
 Impact Assessors receive full ongoing support.